How To Visit the Snow Monkeys Japan

 How to get to the Snow Monkeys Japan at the Jigokudani snow monkey park

-When it comes to accessing the park itself then, if you stay in Nagano, the next day you could transfer to Yudanaka (1 hour), then bus to the snow monkey park (20 mins), then walk to the monkeys (20 mins).
+If you sleep in Nagano, when it comes to accessing the snow monkey park itself then, the following morning you would transfer to Yudanaka (1 hour).
+Then bus to the snow monkey park (20 mins).
+And then walk to the monkeys (20 mins).

-Or you can stay directly in Yudanaka, then it’s just a bus ride to the park in the morning, followed by the short hike.
+Or you can stay directly in Yudanaka, then it’s just a bus ride to the park in the morning, followed by a short hike.

 Or you can do what we did, and stay at a traditional Japanese guest house right by the park (the best option!).
-So you have breakfast, and stroll 15 minutes straight to the park.
-Amazing, and more info on that below.
+So you have breakfast and stroll 15 minutes straight to the park.
+Amazing, and more info on that is below.